tom-draper/pldashboard/README.md

 A Premier League dashboard presenting the current relative performance of each Premier League team.
 The dashboard includes interactive visualizations, curated metrics and score predictions for upcoming games.
 Throughout the dashboard, long-term performance and short-term form have been blended where appropriate, aiming to give a balanced and accurate view of each team's current state and their expected performance in the near future.

-Built with Svelte, TypeScript, Plotly, Python, FastAPI, Pandas, MongoDB and <a href="https://www.football-data.org/">football-data.org</a> API for the data.
+Built with SvelteKit, TypeScript, Plotly, Python, Pandas, MongoDB and <a href="https://www.football-data.org/">football-data.org</a> API for the data.

 Hosted at: https://pldashboard.com